-This business group see no need in investing and building a website of their own, but instead market and sell their product through online marketplaces such as ebay and amazon.
+This business group see no need in investing and building a website of their own, but instead market and sell their product through online marketplaces such as eBay and Amazon.

-Businesses that operate in very specific niche industries are not always suited to selling on mainstream online marketplaces such as ebay or amazon.
-Instead they tend to use websites such as ‘Etsy.com’ (arts and crafts), ‘Hotels.com’ (hotels and accommodation).
+Businesses that operate in very specific niche industries are not always suited to selling on mainstream online marketplaces such as eBay or Amazon.
+Instead, they tend to use websites such as ‘Etsy.com’ (arts and crafts), ‘Hotels.com’ (hotels and accommodation).

-Advantages and disadvantages of eCommerce for businesses
+Advantages and disadvantages of ecommerce

 Increased customer base